metrorailings/OwlBlog/content/posts/2022-playoff-notes.md

 Cousins can be too nonchalant at times hanging in the pocket.
 Then again, it may be his blind side here leaving him unable to sense pressure.

 I am still not fully sold on Za'Darius Smith and Danielle Hunter.
 Neither have flashed enough on tape for my liking.

+***

+### Eagles

+This defense has so many players along their defensive front.
+Still, the only one I've seen play consistently so far is Haason Reddick.
+Josh Sweat has also flashed multiple times too.